 Without a doubt, the iconic, bright red streetcar looms large in Toronto’s identity.
 For a long time now!
-Horse-drawn streetcars arrived in Toronto as far back as 1861, later followed by the first electric-powered streetcar in 1892.
-Today the streetcar network covers 82 kilometres of the city, and the “Red Rockets” transport a quarter of a million people daily.
+Horse-drawn streetcars arrived in Toronto as far back as 1861.
+Today the 82-kilometre streetcar network boasts “Red Rockets” that transport a quarter of a million people daily.

 Streetcars run on tracks.
 And I recently experienced a (mis)adventure with these tracks that gave me an excellent lesson.